Jan271001/Project2_Continuous_Control/README.md

 ### Variations

-This environment comes in two seperate variations.
-Including **1 Agent** and **20 Agents**.
+This environment comes in two seperate variations, including **1 Agent** and **20 Agents**.
 In order to fulfil this commission only one of them has to be solved.
 Both of them are allready placed in the *Environment_1_Agent* and *Environment_20_Agents* folders in this repository.

 ### Solving the environment